moadh/Slack-GitKata/README.md

 git push origin weather-api
 ```

-Notice the graph in SourceTree the develop branch, master and weather-api still share the same HEAD
+Notice that in the SourceTree graph, the develop branch, master and weather-api still share the same HEAD

 3. On develop modify :